Integrability breaking in the Rule 54 cellular automaton: Brief description of the Rule 54 model

 \subsection{Dynamical rule and states}

 A cellular automaton (CA)\cite{martin1984algebraic} is an array of sites each taking elements in a Boolean set $\mathcal{F}$, in our case $\mathcal{F}=\{ \ws, \bss\}$, with e.g. $\ws \cong 1$ and $\bss \cong 0$.
 A \textit{state} is given by a specific configuration of these elements.
 States are evolved according to some dynamical rules that \textit{flip} an element, that is, $\ws \leftrightarrow \bss$, depending on the elements of its immediate neighbors.
 Given some state at time step $t$, $\underline{s}^{(t)}$, the Rule 54 flips an element if \textit{any} of its two adjacent sites takes the element $\ws$.
-This dynamical rule is implemented via the two step process
+Labeling each site index by an element in $\mathbb{Z}/2$, this dynamical rule is implemented via the two step process